AliRje82/Theory-UTM/README.md

 ![Screenshot 2024-07-04 000213](https://github.com/AliRje82/Theory-UTM/assets/135022735/2d3aff01-9126-4316-9565-96b32acf46eb)

-As mentiخned in TM constructor section, if turing machine has more than 1 final state this method is called to convert all these states to one just for the simplification of operation.
+As mentioned in TM constructor section, if turing machine has more than 1 final state this method is called to convert all these states to one just for the simplification of operation.

 ## BTM
 ### Class attributes